AguaClara/Textbook/WasteWater/WW_Theory_and_Future_Work.rst

 Trickling filters are an old wastewater treatment technology that is much more energy efficient than the activated sludge process.

-.. todo:: Provide calculations to prove this statement
+.. todo:: Provide calculations to prove this statement.
+Find electricity consumption for aeration and convert it to an equivalent height that the wastewater must be pumped